 This section enables the setup of U-Ring (Unicast Ring) on the managed switch.
-The U-Ring could provide redundancy connection between two EHG7XXX industrial managed switches which are not directly connected by physical wires but by two additional network devices on each switch.
-There are two examples of U-Ring application presented here to provide as guidelines when to choose this U-Ring feature.
+The U-Ring could provide redundancy connection between two EHG7XXX industrial managed switches which are not directly connected by physical wires

-First example is depicted in Figure 2.203 where there are two EH7520 managed switches.
+First example is depicted in Figure 2.201 where there are two EH7520 managed switches.
 On each switch it is connected to two wireless Access Points (AP) via two different Ethernet LAN ports.
 Both wireless Access Points are connected to another two wireless Access Points as two separate wireless bridge connections.
-Based on Figure 2.203, EH7520 A has AP 1 on port 8 and AP 3 on port 7 while EH7520 B has AP 2 on port 7 and AP 4 on port 8.
+Based on Figure 2.201, EH7520 A has AP 1 on port 8 and AP 3 on port 7 while EH7520 B has AP 2 on port 7 and AP 4 on port 8.
 The AP 1 and the AP 2 are connected as wireless Bridge Connection 1 and the AP 4 and the AP 3 are connected as wireless Bridge Connection 2.

-Figure 2.203 Example 1 of Two Wireless Bridge U-ring (Example made on EH7520)
+Figure 2.201 Example 1 of Two Wireless Bridge U-ring (Example made on EH7520)

-Second example is illustrated in Figure 2.204 where there are also two EH7520 managed switches.
+Second example is illustrated in Figure 2.202 where there are also two EH7520 managed switches.
 On each switch it is connected to two wired Access Points (AP) via two different Ethernet LAN ports.
 Both wired Access Points are connected to another two wired Access Points as two separate wired bridge connections.
-Based on Figure 2.204, EH7520 A has AP 1 on port 8 and AP 3 on port 7 while EH7520 B has AP 2 on port 7 and AP 4 on port 8.
+Based on Figure 2.202, EH7520 A has AP 1 on port 8 and AP 3 on port 7 while EH7520 B has AP 2 on port 7 and AP 4 on port 8.
 The AP 1 and the AP 2 are connected as wired Bridge Connection 1 and the AP 4 and the AP 3 are connected as wired Bridge Connection 2.
 There are two physical lines between both pair of Aps.
 The U-ring protocol could be used in this environment.
-The different of this example from the previous example is that the APx could be:
+The different of this example from the previous example is that the AP_x could be: